amykapernick/blog/posts/2024/envolver-a-cli-tool-for-managing-environment-variables.md

 ---

-Have you ever picked up a project you haven’t touched in a while and watched all the errors from missing or changed environment variables?
-Maybe you’re only working part time and a lot has changed on your days off, or maybe you’ve been on a well deserved break and others have continued working on the project while you were gone.
+Have you ever picked up a project you haven't touched in a while and watched all the errors from missing or changed environment variables?
+Maybe you're only working part time and a lot has changed on your days off, or maybe you've been on a well deserved break and others have continued working on the project while you were gone.
 When multiple people are working on a project, on their own timeframes and schedules, this sort of thing is bound to happen.
-Changes happen to keys and variables that are being used, new ones are added and people don’t always know what they need to update so they can get back up and running.
+Changes happen to keys and variables that are being used, new ones are added and people don't always know what they need to update so they can get back up and running.

 ## What's an environment/env variable?